ml-research/NeSyXIL/README.md

-This is the official repository of the article: [Right for the Right Concept: Revising Neuro-Symbolic Concepts by Interacting with their Explanations](https://arxiv.org/pdf/2011.12854.pdf) by Wolfgang Stammer, Patrick Schramowski, Kristian Kersting, to be published at CVPR 2021.
+This is the official repository of the article: [Right for the Right Concept: Revising Neuro-Symbolic Concepts by Interacting with their Explanations](https://arxiv.org/pdf/2011.12854.pdf) by Wolfgang Stammer, Patrick Schramowski, Kristian Kersting, published at CVPR 2021.

 This repository contains all source code required to reproduce the experiments of the paper including the ColorMNIST experiments and running the CNN model.